 Plan B: Technology

 When Tiny Traveler was 6 or 7YO I dug up my old iPod and put three songs on it (they were all from Frozen).
-We’ve since bought her a new Shuffle to which she’s added songs from Annie, Into the Woods and songs from other shows she’s be performed in or had a chance to see.
+We’ve since bought her a new Shuffle to which she’s added songs from BeetleJuice, School of Rock and other favorite shows.

 The good news is that Tiny Traveler can throw on headphones and listen to these songs over and over for hours.
-The bad news is that while she’s listening on her headphones she has a tendency to sing…loudly…and not particularly well…for hours at a time.
+The bad news is that while she’s listening on her headphones she has a tendency to sing…loudly…and not particularly well…for hours .

 You win some, you lose some.

-From Disney and Lillifee she moved onto iMovie, a Nancy Drew mystery game app and GoldieBlox creative and maker apps.
-I don’t really love GoldieBlox toys but their apps are pretty good.
+From Disney and Lillifee she moved onto iMovie, a Nancy Drew mystery game app that taught some coding and GoldieBlox creative and maker apps.
+I’m not crazy about the GoldieBlox toys but the apps are pretty good.

 Read More: 10 Kids Apps Parents Actually Like.

-I still try to hold the screens in reserve because videos, games coding apps run your battery down very fast.
-I don’t want to find myself stuck in a traffic jam miles from home with a pent-up kid and no juice.
+I still try to hold the screens in reserve because videos, games and coding apps run your battery down very fast.
+The cord doesn’t read the back seat while it’s charging.
+And I don’t want to find myself stuck in a traffic jam miles from home with a pent-up kid and no juice.

 What do you pack for your car trips these days?
 And what have you learned to leave home?